skanehira/docui/wiki.md

 Selected image id.

 - Attach
+If you want to attach contaienr, please Enter.

+- User
-If you want to attach contaienr, please input `y`.
+If you want to attach contaienr, please input user name.

 - Env
-The environment variable setting value can be defined by variables like `$ PATH`.
+The environment variable setting value can be defined by variables like `$PATH`.
 In that case, we will obtain the value from the OS environment variable.
 If you want to add multiple environment variables, please input as below.